Mourning for Zimbabwe’s Mugabe marred by dispute, stampede

 At least five people were carried away on stretchers and the severity of their injuries wasn’t immediately clear.
 Others limped away or were treated by Red Cross medics on the field.
 Riot police later restored order, at times using batons to strike those pushing to get into the line.

-Mugabe’s wife, Grace, sat on a podium to the side of the sports field where Mugabe’s casket was under a tent at the center.
+Mugabe’s widow, Grace, sat on a podium to the side of the sports field where Mugabe’s casket was under a tent at the center.
 The event was marked by singing and drumming of traditional songs of bereavement.

 The casket was open to allow a view of Mugabe’s face, eyes closed and calm.
 Even the most raucous youths who were in the crush were subdued after walking single file past the casket.